icon

 12. Taman Pudu Ulu

 If you're looking for a spacious neighbourhood park to host a picnic, let it be Taman Pudu Ulu.
-Situated in Cheras, you'll find the locals spending their recreational time with their family or ramping up their fitness by jogging around the park.
-If it's too hot outside, you can find a few wooden huts to enjoy some shade before stepping out and enjoy the rest of your day here.
+Situated in Cheras, you'll find the locals spending their recreational time with their families or ramping up their fitness by jogging around the park.
+If it's too hot outside, you can find a few wooden huts to enjoy some shade before stepping out and enjoying the rest of your day here.

 13. Serendah Recreational Waterfall